dufoli/salesforce-trigger-framework/README.md

 [ ] support undelete for IValidable
 [ ] find a way to limit to one object writer by object (best is to use generics and SObjecType for that or a name function of APipelineItem)
 [ ] make an full example of dependant pipeline
-[ ] provide best practice to avoid static method in service class which is very ugly but used by most of Salesforce project.
-[ ] TODO Salesforce runs user-defined validation rules if multiline items were created, such as quote line items and opportunity line items.
+[ ] try to load all subclass dependant witch implement AObjectWriter [ ] provide best practice to avoid static method in service class...
+Nobody heard of factory on salesforce obviously ;-) [ ] TODO Salesforce runs user-defined validation rules if multiline items were created, such as quote line items and opportunity line items.
 [ ] TODO If the record was updated with workflow field updates, fires before update triggers and after update triggers one more time (and only one more time), in addition to standard validations.
 Custom validation rules are not run again.